+Occupational licensing in our state has been expanding in recent years, which has resulted in competition being stifled and job growth being slowed.
+In Kansas, occupational licensing laws have gone so far that even cosmetologists and makeup artists are forced to have a license before they can legally provide services to people.
 I see no need to force people in those professions to obtain licenses, and I believe that licensing requirements for those types of professions should be repealed.
 I believe that we should take a close look at our state’s licensing requirements and determine which type of occupations truly need to be licensed and which occupations don’t need to be licensed.

 Last year, I voted in favor of HB 2066, which passed the Kansas legislature.
 This bill provided occupational licensing reciprocity for people who come to our state to live.
 I believe this bill was a step in the right direction, as it allows people to come here and work far more easily, without having to jump through a bunch of hoops and having to wade through red tape.
 I believe this bill will help our state’s employment situation, encouraging more people to move to Kansas to work.
 I was proud to support this bill which reduces regulations and improves occupational licensing in our state.